What Is a Kanban Board?

 Project Management Boards: Agile vs. Scrum vs. Kanban

 The terms Agile, Scrum, and Kanban are often used interchangeably, which can cause confusion.
 Agile refers to an iterative approach to building software or managing workflow by accomplishing tasks incrementally.
-The concept of Agile was developed in 2001 by independent software developers as an alternative to the traditional Waterfall approach of completing software development all at once.
+The concept of Agile was introduced in 2001 by independent software developers as an alternative to the traditional Waterfall approach of completing software projects all at once.

-Kanban on the other hand, is more simplified and streamlined than Scrum.
-Kanban does not focus on fixed sprints of work, but rather on how much work is in progress at any given time.
-Kanban’s flexibility, scalability, and adaptability make it easy to apply to existing projects, including complex projects being worked on in an Agile environment, where a team may need more structure and columns to fully represent their projects.
+Kanban, on the other hand, is more simplified and streamlined than Scrum.
+Kanban does not focus on fixed sprints, but rather on how much work is in progress at any given time.
+Flexible, scalable, and adaptable, Kanban is easy to apply to existing projects, including complex work underway in an Agile environment, where a team may need more structure and columns to fully represent their projects.

 A Deeper Look at Kanban

-Kanban differs from Scrum in that it focuses on completing an entire project of work and not just individual sprints.
-Workflow in Kanban is measured in cycles—a cycle represents the amount of time it takes for a single task or work item to be completed.
+Kanban differs from Scrum in that it focuses on completing an entire project of work and not merely individual sprints.
+Workflow in Kanban is measured in cycles, which represent the amount of time it takes for a single task or work item to be completed.
 Cycles have no set time limits; rather, workflow is based on continuous delivery.
-As the team becomes more efficient in improving workflow, cycle times decrease as workflow and productivity are optimized—a process known as continuous improvement.
+As the team becomes more efficient, they optimize workflow and productivity, thus decreasing cycle times.
+This process is known as continuous improvement.
 As a result, forecasting the delivery of future projects becomes easier and more accurate.

 The beauty of a Kanban board is its simplicity.
-With just three major columns and the focus being on the WIP column, bottlenecks in workflow are quickly revealed, allowing team members to immediately take action by “swarming in” to help move the project to the Done column.
-Unlike Scrum, Kanban teams are not required to be cross-functional —it is possible to have a team of specialists with similar skills working on a rapidly evolving product in a Kanban environment.
+With three major columns and a focus on WIP, a Kanban board quickly reveals bottlenecks in workflow, allowing team members to immediately take action by “swarming in” to help move the project to the Done column.
+Unlike with Scrum, Kanban teams are not required to be cross-functional — you can have a team of specialists with similar skills working on a rapidly evolving product in a Kanban environment.
 Kanban also works well in creative environments.

 The Four Principles of Kanban

-- Agree to pursue incremental, evolutionary change: Kanban is incremental by nature and therefore, focuses on making small, continuous changes to current processes that can be easily tracked.
-Major overhauls of processes are discouraged as large scale changes tend to be met with resistance.
+- Agree to pursue incremental, evolutionary change.
+Kanban is incremental by nature and, therefore, focuses on making small, continuous changes to current processes that can be easily tracked.
+Major overhauls of processes are discouraged, as users tend to resist large-scale changes.

-- Respect the current process, roles, responsibilities, and titles: Kanban recognizes that your current processes have value and doesn’t mandate that existing processes be changed.
-Rather, Kanban introduces small, incremental changes into your current processes to contribute toward the overarching goal of continuous improvement.
+- Respect the current process, roles, responsibilities, and titles.
+Kanban recognizes that your current processes have value and doesn’t mandate changes to existing processes.
+Rather, Kanban introduces small, incremental alterations into your current processes to contribute to the overarching goal of continuous improvement.
 Your team will respond more readily to small adjustments rather than wide-sweeping changes.

-- Encourage acts of leadership at all levels: In Kanban, leadership is not relegated to a designated few.
-Rather, the entire team is responsible for fostering kaizen — a mindset of continuous improvement leading to workflow optimization—a process that all team members can contribute to and embrace.
+- Encourage acts of leadership at all levels.
+In Kanban, leadership is not relegated to a designated few.
+Rather, the entire team is responsible for fostering kaizen — a mindset of continuous improvement leading to workflow optimization in a process that all team members can contribute to and embrace.

 The Six General Practices of Kanban

-In summary, the Kanban process embraces six practices:
+In addition to the aforementioned four principles, the Kanban process embraces six practices:

-- Limit work in process (WIP): The WIP column plays a central role in the Kanban process.
-Limiting work-in-progress forces the team to focus on a limited number of tasks and drive work to completion.
+- Limit work in progress (WIP).
+The WIP column plays a central role in the Kanban process.
+Restricting WIP forces the team to focus on a finite number of tasks and drive work to completion.

-- Implement feedback loops: Scheduling Scrum-style standups, review, and retrospective meetings can be helpful for assessing what worked, what didn’t, and what can be improved for each project cycle.
+- Implement feedback loops.
+Scheduling Scrum-style standups, reviews, and retrospective meetings can help in assessing what worked, what didn’t, and what to improve for each project cycle.
 This holds especially true for new teams.

-- Collaborate for improvement, evolve experimentally: With no set due dates, work in progress becomes the focus in Kanban with continuous improvement and delivery as the goal.
-As team members collaborate to troubleshoot problems and brainstorm new ideas, the process becomes more efficient and streamlined, and workflow is optimized.
+- Collaborate for improvement, evolve experimentally.
+With no set due dates, work in progress becomes the focus in Kanban, with continuous improvement and delivery as the goal.
+As team members collaborate to troubleshoot problems and brainstorm new ideas, the process becomes more efficient and streamlined, thus optimizing workflow.

-Jim Benson, Owner of Modus Cooperandi and Creator of Personal Kanban, boils down the Kanban process even further into two simple rules: visualize your work and limit your work in progress.
-For more information, visit Personal Kanban.
+Jim Benson, Owner of Modus Cooperandi and Creator of Personal Kanban, boils down the Kanban process further into two simple rules: visualize your work and limit your work in progress.

-- WIP Limits: WIP limits are a key area where teams can run into trouble.
-Your team needs to establish limits that are reasonable and then stick to them in order to keep work flowing smoothly.
+- WIP Limits: WIP limits are a key feature of Kanban, and it won’t work if you don’t implement them.
+Your team needs to establish limits that are reasonable and stick to them, even under pressure from managers and customers, in order to keep work flowing smoothly.
 If in-progress work exceeds established limits or if limits are set too high, members may experience overload, putting workflow and delivery at risk.
 Problems may also arise if a team member veers off to work on a lower-priority task before finishing the one they pulled from the To Do column.
 It is essential that team members complete high-priority tasks first before moving on to the next.

 - Board Maintenance: A well-maintained Kanban board visually communicates workflow progress and impediments at a glance.
-Simplicity is key with Kanban—if a board is too cluttered or confusing, or is not being updated regularly to reflect the most work status, workflow is going to falter.
-If team members are having trouble figuring out where to place a card or are not able to track workflow status, it may be a good idea for the team to discuss how to restructure and simplify the board.
+Simplicity is key with Kanban; if a board is too cluttered or confusing, or it is not updated regularly to reflect the most current work status, workflow will falter.
+If team members have trouble figuring out where to place a card or are not able to track workflow status, it may be a good idea to discuss how to restructure and simplify the board.

-- Collaboration and Communication: Each team member needs to take responsibility for the team’s success for the Kanban process to work.
-This includes being on board with established WIP limits and being willing to ‘swarm’ in to help another member if a task is at risk.
-On the other hand, a team member who tries to “own” a piece of the puzzle and not allow others to help puts the entire team’s productivity at risk.
+- Collaboration and Communication: Each member needs to take responsibility for the team’s success for the Kanban process to work.
+This includes being on board with established WIP limits and being willing to “swarm” in to help a colleague if a task is on the line.
+On the other hand, a team member who tries to own a piece of the process and not allow others to help can jeopardize everyone’s productivity.
 A lack of collaboration and communication between team members threatens the Kanban process and sabotages trust.
-If communication is failing, the team may want to add daily stand-up meetings, review, and/or retrospective meetings to their Kanban process.
+If communication is failing, the team may want to add daily stand-up meetings, reviews, and/or retrospective meetings to their Kanban process.

 Visualizing the Kanban Metrics

 Kanban’s only metric is cycle time.
 So how do you measure intangible values such as continuous improvement and workflow optimization?
-Given Kanban’s focus on visualization, it is not surprising that some visual tools have emerged to measure the success of Kanban-managed projects.
-The most widely used of these are Control Charts and Cumulative Flow Diagrams.
+Given Kanban’s focus on visualization, it is not surprising that visual tools have emerged to measure the success of Kanban-managed projects.
+The ones in widest use are control charts and cumulative flow diagrams.

 In Kanban, each cycle represents the amount of time it takes to carry one task or piece of work through to completion.
-Control charts depict a series of cycle times over an established timeframe.
-Graphics, bar charts, or large dots can all be used to display cycle times.
-If the team is experiencing continuous improvement and operating at an optimal level, the control chart will display a downward curve of individual cycle times.
+To set the picture, control charts depict a series of cycles over an established timeframe using graphics, bar charts, or large dots, to name a few.
+If the team is experiencing continuous improvement and operating at an optimal level, the control chart will display a downward curve of individual cycles.
 The control chart visually directs the team toward future delivery goals.

-A Cumulative Flow Diagram is typically depicted as an area chart that displays the amount of work that existed in each work state over an established period of time.
+A cumulative flow diagram (CFD) typically takes the form of an area chart that displays the amount of work in each work state over an established period of time.
 Each color in the CFD represents the three (or more) work states on your Kanban board.
 A CFD provides an effective visual for identifying team performance and bottlenecks at a glance.